gvhconnect/go4wd-init_2/content/about.md

     sections:
       - title: Productivity
         text: >-
           A lot of business is still analog.
-There is often room for gains in Productivity by moving processes and behaviours to digital norms.
 Powerpoint is an analog hangover.
+          Productivity gains can be had by moving hard to digital norms.
 This is often low hanging fruit.
       - title: Vision
         text: >-
           llum similique ducimus accusamus laudantium praesentium, impedit